Fenty Beauty: Awards

-Fenty Beauty was named to Time magazine's list of the 25 best inventions of 2017, alongside NASA's Martian spacecraft InSight, Apple's iPhone X, Nike's Pro Hijab, and the Tesla Model 3.
+Fenty Beauty was named to Time magazine's list of the 25 best inventions of 2017.
 Time cited Fenty Beauty's 40-shade range of foundations that quickly sold out.

 Fenty Beauty also won the WWD Beauty Inc. award in 2017 for launch of the year in the prestige sector.

+In 2018, Fenty Beauty also won WWD beauty Digital innovator of the year.